 Yes really.
 Keeping track of customer interactions means they can be managed systematically, without any ‘slipping through the net’.
 Whether it be enquiry, order or dare I say, complaint, a CRM system will help to ensure each is handled within a specific timeframe.

 With a record of every client interaction accessible by all members of staff, it means that any issues or further enquiries can be dealt with swiftly, and by all staff, reducing waiting time or chance of miscommunication.

 Furthermore, by retaining client information, you will have a greater understanding of your customers and be able to provide an individual service with a personal touch going forward, thus improving those all-important client retention rates.

-There are a whole host of cloud based CRM systems available to small businesses, each with their own set of features.
-When choosing a system for your business it is worth taking the time to research the market to find the right one to suit your company and its demands.
+There are a whole host of cloud based CRM systems available to SMEs, each with their own set of features.
+When choosing a CRM system for small business it is worth taking the time to research the market to find the right one to suit your company and its demands.
 There are many unbiased reviews online, which will help give an insight into the CRM capabilities before you dive in.

 With a CRM system you can really start putting your clients at the heart of your business.